Lukas-Dev01/Paspirtukai-Project/README.md

 - Download it.
 - Put the project in XAMPP/htdocs
-- Then you have to the .sql file into SQL database
+- Then you have to import the .sql file into SQL database
 - And in the address bar enter: localhost/Paspirtukai-Project-master/index.php
 - Done.